Disclosure of student contact information

 VCU is committed to student information privacy.
-In order to (insert purpose of sharing), the VCU (insert unit) seeks your consent to publish or share your (university assigned email address, personal email address, phone number, or address) with (insert intended recipient(s), e.g. the general public or individual names, titles, organizations) through (insert mechanism(s) of sharing, e.g. posting on unit website, direct email communication).
+To (insert purpose of sharing), the VCU (insert unit) seeks your consent to publish or share your (university assigned email address, personal email address, phone number, or address) with (insert intended recipient(s), e.g., the general public or individual names, titles, organizations) through (insert mechanism(s) of sharing, e.g. posting on a unit website, direct email communication).

 By (signing this form / enabling this option / checking this check box), you give your affirmative consent for the VCU (unit) to share your information as described above.

-For questions related to this consent, modification of your contact information, or revocation of your existing consent, please contact (insert contact information within unit).
-For more information on student information privacy, please visit http://go.vcu.edu/ferpa.
+For questions related to this consent, modification of your contact information or revocation of your existing consent, please contact (insert contact information of the unit).
+Learn more about student information privacy.

 If a student is paid by the university as a teaching assistant or in some other capacity, can they, as employees of the university, have their email addresses listed on the website?

-Does this law protect contact information of medical residents in the VCU Health System?
+Does this law protect the contact information of medical residents in the VCU Health System?